 11 FAQs on working with a web agency

-- How do I choose the best web agency?
+- How do I choose a web agency?

 - How do I brief a web agency?

-- Will the agency write the text and find pictures for my website?
+- Will a web agency write the copy and find the images for my website?

-- What technical questions do I need to ask a web developer?
+- What questions should I ask a web developer?

-- Do I have to register the domain name?
+- Do I have to register my domain name?

 - What is a content management system?

-- Can my web agency help with search engine optimisation (SEO)?
+- Can a web agency help with search engine optimisation (SEO)?

-- What should be in our contract with a web company?
+- What should a web agency contract cover?

-1. How do I choose the best web agency?
+1. How do I choose a web agency?

 Don't be seduced by a few pretty websites.
 Get recommendations, ask for references and follow them up.
 Check that the agency's portfolio of work matches your requirements.